jasondavies/tt-isa-documentation/BlackholeA0/EthernetTile/Samples/ethdump/README.md

 * Host metadata buffer (64 bytes)

 The device's [Ethernet RX subsystem](../../EthernetTxRx.md) is configured to write all packets to the on-device receive ring.
 This ring is slightly awkward to work with, as:
 * Its size is limited by the size of the Ethernet tile's L1.
-This is 512 KiB, but some of that L1 needs be used to store RISCV machine code, so the largest possible power of two size is 256 KiB (the _RX subsystem_ doesn't require a power of two ring size, but requiring it makes `ethdump` simpler).
+This is 512 KiB, but some of that L1 needs to be used to store RISCV machine code, so the largest possible power of two size is 256 KiB (the _RX subsystem_ doesn't require a power of two ring size, but requiring it makes `ethdump` simpler).
 * The RX subsystem doesn't _directly_ say how much of the ring contains valid data; this needs to be inferred by computing `ETH_RXQ_BUF_PTR - ETH_RXQ_OUTSTANDING_WR_CNT * 96`, and this computation isn't monotonic (e.g. as a write of 64 bytes is started, `ETH_RXQ_BUF_PTR` increases by 64 and `ETH_RXQ_OUTSTANDING_WR_CNT` increases by 1, so the computed value _decreases_ by 32).
 As a workaround, the on-device code restores monotonicity by keeping track of a high watermark.
 * If the ring _isn't_ configured to wrap, then we won't be able to receive more than the ring size in total.
 On the other hand, if the ring _is_ configured to wrap, the device might overwrite data before we've consumed it.
 As a workaround, the on-device code:
   * Enables wrap mode as the write pointer approaches the end of the ring.